 Mortgage Loans Forbearance Plans.
 In response to the COVID-19 pandemic, which has caused economic strain on many home loan borrowers, the FHLB's mortgage loan servicers may grant a forbearance period to borrowers who have had COVID-19 related hardships regardless of the payment status of the loan at the time of the request.
-As of June 30, 2020, there was approximately (in thousands) \$124,868 in unpaid principal balance of conventional mortgage loans under a forbearance plan as a result of COVID-19, which represented one percent of conventional mortgage loans held for portfolio.
-As of June 30, 2020, none of the loans under a forbearance plan were on nonaccrual status as these loans were either current or less than 90 days past due or well secured and in the process of collection.
+Based on the most recent information received from mortgage servicers, as of September 30, 2020, there was approximately (in thousands) \$108,705 in unpaid principal balance of conventional mortgage loans under a forbearance plan as a result of COVID-19, which represented one percent of conventional mortgage loans held for portfolio.

 Payment Status of Mortgage Loans.
 The key credit quality indicator for conventional mortgage loans is payment status, which allows the FHLB to monitor the migration of past due loans.
 Past due loans are those where the borrower has failed to make timely payments of principal and/or interest in accordance with the terms of the loan.
 Although certain loans have been granted a forbearance period as noted above, there has been no change in the terms of the loan.
 Accordingly, when a borrower fails to make timely payments of principal and/or interest for loans under forbearance, they are considered past due.
 Table 5.5 presents the payment status of conventional mortgage loans.
-As of June 30, 2020, (in thousands) \$32,136 in unpaid principal balance of conventional loans under forbearance had a current payment status, (in thousands) \$38,982 was 30 to 59 days past due, (in thousands) \$51,213 was 60 to 89 days past due, and (in thousands) \$2,537 was greater than 90 days past due.
+As of September 30, 2020, (in thousands) \$30,310 in unpaid principal balance of conventional loans under forbearance had a current payment status, (in thousands) \$9,460 was 30 to 59 days past due, (in thousands) \$12,703 was 60 to 89 days past due, and (in thousands) \$56,232 was greater than 90 days past due.